jguha12/test1/docs/index.md

 # Creating order out of the Agile chaos

 Whatever approach we follow, the principles behind all software development success are similar.
 The traditional as well as the Agile method require good team work, communication, appropriate tools and facilities, and some kind of agreed upon protocols to be followed.
 Enough is already written about Scrum and Sprint, or Chicken and Pigs.
 Let me highlight some of the factors that contribute to the success of Agile methods.
-This is the change that I want to make.

 ## Agile is not synonymous to chaos

 Shifting from the traditional SDLC models give a notion of breaking free from the traditional binding rules and leads to chaos.
 But that is not true.
 Most often Agile process do not work well when stakeholders are not matured enough to handle changes.